guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 6. Finally aggregate all the data fetched in the previous steps and store the result in its json form in S3 (`s3://aws-frontend-store/STAGE/frontsapi/pressed/live/FRONTS/fapi/pressed.json in Frontend account`)

+Note:

+Two versions of a fronts data are being pressed: Live and Draft
+- __Draft__ corresponds to a front with all its latest modifications, even the ones that have not been "launched" yet.
+Editors can use [Preview](https://preview.gu-tools.com) to look at a "draft" front before they make their changes public.
+- __Live__ corresponds to a front in its "launched" state.
+The one accessible on https://theguardian.com

 ## Facia

 As mentioned above, when Facia receives a request for a front, it: